-John is President of OHM Advisors and has 35 years of experience as a consulting engineer for the firm.
-Since becoming President in 2009, he has dedicated himself to transforming the company from a Michigan-based engineering business to a regional community advancement firm with all-encompassing architecture, planning and engineering design services.
-Whether the community is a state, city, township, or private business entity or organization, his passion lies in listening to its vision for the future, and then bringing the firm’s innovation to the design table to help it build a holistic solution that’s concrete, robust and sustainable for years to come.
+John is Executive Director of OHM Advisors and served as its President from 2009-2020.
+With nearly 40 years of experience as a consulting engineer for the firm, he has dedicated himself to transforming the company from a Michigan-based engineering business to a regional community advancement firm with all-encompassing architecture, planning and engineering design services serving an array of public and private communities across multiple states.

 Advancing Communities is a direct hit for me.
 It’s why I do what I do.
 To be at the planning table with a public or private community and have the opportunity to help them create, shape and carve their vision into something living, well into the future?
 It’s simply exciting.